 - General Assistance Burial Program: A program that assists with the payment of burial expenses for indigent individuals in which no other means to pay for services is available.
 For more information about the program, please complete the Burial Assistance Application.

-- Medical Assistance: (MA) A program designed to assist individuals and families who do not have enough income to obtain health care.
+- Medical Assistance: (MA) A program designed to assist eligible individuals and families to obtain health care.

-- Supplement Nutrition Assistance Program: (SNAP) A cooperative effort of County, State and Federal governments to assure proper nutrition for all poor, eligible participants, by increasing their food buying power.
+- Supplemental Nutrition Assistance Program: (SNAP) A cooperative effort of County, State and Federal governments to assure proper nutrition for eligible participants, by increasing their food buying power.

 Are you eligible for services?